Laughing (The Guess Who song): Cover versions

-The song has been covered by saxophonist Dave Pell.
+The song was covered by saxophonist Dave Pell.

 Uses in popular culture

-An edited version of the song is used in an Instagram post by film director Todd Phillips as foreground music of a camera test for 2019's Joker, featuring Joaquin Phoenix starring as the DC Comics character The Joker.
+An edited version of the song is used in an Instagram post by film director Todd Phillips as foreground music of a camera test for 2019's Joker, featuring Joaquin Phoenix starring as the DC Comics character the Joker.

-It was also used in trailers for the 2017 horror film Jigsaw; the sequel/soft-reboot of the Saw film series.
+It was also used in trailers for the 2017 horror film Jigsaw; the sequel/soft reboot of the Saw film series.